Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Research data is anything that forms the basis of your research output.
 The types and forms of research data vary between disciplines, however, this general definition is helpful:

-Provenance information about the data might also be included: the how, when, where it was collected and with what (for example, instrument).
-The software code used to generate, annotate or analyse the data may also be included.
+Also include any information that gives the research data context, so it can be understood and reused.
+For example: how, when, where it was collected, instruments used, software code used to generate, annotate or analyse the data etc.

 Here is Massey University Library's guidance and advice for good research data management.